Back to Course

 Introducting to DMARC Reporting

-DMARC provides reporting capability, in the form of DMARC reports, which lets receiving email servers provide back data to the sending domain about incoming emails, such as the volume of both legitimate and fraudulent messages.
-This helps domain owners respond to email deliverability issues and domain spoofing incidents at a faster pace.
+DMARC provides a reporting capability, in the form of DMARC reports, which lets receiving email servers send data back to the sending domain about messages claiming to come from it, such as the volume of both legitimate and fraudulent mail.
+This helps domain owners respond to deliverability issues and spoofing incidents more quickly.
+Under the updated specification, reporting is now defined in two dedicated documents: RFC 9990 for aggregate reports and RFC 9991 for failure reports.

 DMARC reports are of two primary types: